November 20, 2020

 While National Philharmonic has always strived to embrace racial and gender diversity, in November of 2019, the Arts and Humanities Council of Montgomery County brought leaders, including National Philharmonic, together to discuss Racial Equity & Humanities.
 That conversation led the organization to take further steps, including a full season of music largely influenced by both composers of color and women composers.
 In early 2019, the Pretrial Justice Institute committed to an equity transformation as well, centering racial justice as the foundation of their vision, mission and work.
 This event is a continuation of both organizations’ efforts to advance racial equity.

-The National Philharmonic serves the residence of the Washington, DC metro area.
+The National Philharmonic serves the residents of the Washington, DC metro area.
 The primary goal of the organization is to provide audiences with high quality, professional performances at a convenient location and affordable prices.
 The National Philharmonic also aims to appeal to the diverse cultural backgrounds of the community through its musical performances and educational programs.

 The Pretrial Justice Institute serves to advance safe, fair, and effective juvenile and adult pretrial justice practices and policies that honor and protect all people.